CCM19/clickskeks-Plugin-WordPress/readme.txt

 1. Download and install!
 2. Start your 30-day free trial at clickkeks.at!
 3. Enter and save the clickskeks code!
-4. Insert the short code [clickskeks] into your privacy policy!
-5. Check out your new cookie banner!
+4. Check out your new cookie banner!

 == Frequently Asked Questions ==
 Please find our answers to your FAQs here: https://www.clickskeks.at/so-gehts/faqs